Find Affordable College Courses

 50 Yearly Graduations

-Middle Tennessee State University comes in at #7 on our list of the most popular colleges offering master's degrees in liberal arts / sciences and humanities.
+Middle Tennessee State University is the 7th most popular school in the nation for students seeking a master's degree in liberal arts / sciences & humanities.
 Roughly 22,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,344 per year, while in-state graduate students, on average, pay $9,396 per year.
-During the 2020-2021 academic year, 50 people received their master's degree in liberal arts / sciences and humanities from Middle Tennessee State University.
-About 62% of this group were women, and 28% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $7,536 per year, while in-state graduate students, on average, pay $9,648 per year.
+During the most recent year for which we have data, 50 people received their master's degree in liberal arts / sciences & humanities from Middle Tennessee State University.
+Around 21% of these students were from an underrepresented racial-ethnic group, and 78% were women.
+Middle Tennessee State University liberal arts / sciences & humanities graduates who receive their master's degree go on to jobs earning a median salary of $51,346.

 #8